Early Years

 Prime areas of learning:

-- Communication and Language (Listening, attention and understanding; and Speaking)
+- Communication and Language (Listening, attention and understanding; and speaking)

 - Personal, Social and Emotional Development (Self-regulation, Managing Self and Building Relationships)